 This filter allows you to target people who work for a company that is based on a specific country, region, or city.

-Here you are not targeting the location of your leads but the location of their company.
+Here you are not targeting the location of your leads or candidates but the location of their company.

 The job title filter will look into all the current experiences of your prospects.